-Throughout every effort, the command is focused on the Secretary of the Army and Chief of Staff of the Army's number one priority: people.
+Across the command, transportation offices, depots, plants, ports and installation infrastructure, including railheads and airfields, are key to the nation's power projection capabilities, enabling the rapid and effective deployment of troops, equipment and supplies.
+AMC also maintains the Army's Prepositioned Stocks, both on land and afloat.
+AMC provides the equipment, facilities, the Secretary of the Army and Chief of Staff of the Army's number one priority: people.
 The Army relies on its Soldiers, Civilians and families to accomplish its missions, and AMC is constantly working to improve quality of life initiatives and expand workforce diversity for its people and the Soldiers it supports.